 When people smile, frown and make other repeated facial movements, lines known as dynamic wrinkles can form.
-In the early stages of wrinkle formation the use of localised muscle relaxants can assist in the prevention of deeper wrinkles.
-With the passage of time many of these wrinkles become more long term or static wrinkles and will deepen and become more noticeable.
+In the early stages of wrinkle formation, the use of localised muscle relaxants can assist in the prevention of deeper wrinkles.
+With the passing of time, many of these wrinkles become more long-term or static wrinkles and will deepen and become more noticeable.
 Static wrinkles are commonly seen as vertical lines around the lips, as fans of lines at the outer edge of the eyes and as deep vertical lines between the eyebrows and descending from the outside of the nose.

 Facial fillers – also known as dermal fillers – are a range of substances and products that can be inserted or injected into the middle or dermal layer of the skin to fill the indentations caused by wrinkles and scarring.
 Temporary fillers last for 6 to 18 months depending on factors such as type of filler, skin structure, lifestyle and age.

-Long Term polyacrylamide gel fillers are a revolutionary product for aesthetic surgery which are now available to treat a number of aging and aesthetic concerns.
+Long-term polyacrylamide gel fillers are a revolutionary product for aesthetic surgery, which are now available to treat a number of aging and aesthetic concerns.
 Dr Lanzer was the first surgeon in Australia to use this product clinically and has been achieving highly successful results with the product since 2002.
-A number of aesthetic corrections can be successfully performed using more long term facial fillers, ranging from creating a fuller mouth, more beautiful and more prominent cheekbones or smoothing a fold of skin at the corner of the mouth.
-Fillers can be used to lift or build up a flattened nose tip, to lessen the visibility of an unsightly scar or eradicate an asymmetry caused by injury.
+A number of aesthetic corrections can be successfully performed using more long-term facial fillers, ranging from creating a fuller mouth, more beautiful and more prominent cheekbones or smoothing a fold of skin at the corner of the mouth.
+Fillers can be used to lift or build up a flattened nose tip, to lessen the visibility of an unsightly scar, or to eradicate an asymmetry caused by injury.

 Hyaluronic Gel Filler (temporary)